arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

   if(data_type[0]) {
     send.liascript(`
-    ### Omics Data
+    ## Omics Data

 ![Omics data/interim](media/project_template/interim_omics.gif)

-This directory is for the quality control and other reporting created during a bioinformatics workflow, using the sequnce files stored in the \_data/raw\_ directory.
+This directory is for the quality control and other reporting created during a bioinformatics workflow, using the sequence files stored in the \_data/raw\_ directory.

 - QC metrics Quality Control (QC) metrics are reported at various stages of analysis pipelines and give information about the quality of the data generated.
 QC metrics files should be in a tabular file format, with .type\_metrics or .duplicate\_metrics as the extension.
     `)